 Some of the above health problems are common to dogs.
 So, milk thistle is an alternative medicine to keep in mind.
 Don’t forget it’s also a great antioxidant.

 Milk thistle can also be utilized following vaccinations, drug therapies or for dogs recovering from infections.

 The Recommended Dosage

-10mg per pound of canine body weight, taken daily, is usually sufficient.
-If your dog is in serious condition higher dosages may be advisable.
-In such cases you really should talk with a veterinarian first, preferably one who believes in alternative approaches to wellness.
+10mg per pound of body weight, taken daily, is typical.
+Higher doses may be advisable for dogs in serious condition.
+Talk with a veterinarian, preferably one who believes in alternative approaches to wellness.

 Conclusion on Milk Thistle